gbletr42/bef/README.md

 It is not explicitly designed to be secure or free of stuff like buffer overflows and null pointer dereference.
 I mean, I don't want these things and so my code at least isn't swimming in them to my knowledge, but I don't have confidence in it.

+# Current oustanding bugs of note
+Currently any file with more than 1 segment is broken.
+I could get around to fixing my bad code, but instead I'mma go do other things that are more interesting/fun.
+When I get around to refactoring both the construct and deconstruct methods to support interleaving and generally not being such a big mess, I'll also ensure proper segment support.

 # Dependencies
 Mandatory dependencies to build this package are